 Day 15 : Volcanoes National Park

 I was feeling pretty sick when we woke up BUT volcano!
-My wife was cool enough to drive.
+Can’t miss that on our Hawaii Honeymoon.
+Plus, my wife was cool enough to drive.

 One thing to know about Hawaii A.K.A. the big island is that the name doesn’t lie.
 It’s a haul from one side of the island to the other.

 We were in Kona and headed southeast to the Volcanoes National Park.
 The whole drive took about 2hrs but there’s some cool pit stops on the way.
 On top of that, you get to see Hawaii’s various climate zones.
 Hawaii has 10 of the worlds 14 climate zones and many are on display on the way to the volcano from Kona.

 It’s a really neat drive with plenty of vistas and changes in scenery.
 I wouldn’t want to do it every day but it was nice to do it once.

 On the way, we stopped at Paradise Meadows, this cool farm that sold coffee, THE BEST macadamia nuts and chocolates and cookies.
 We got a few gifts to take back home there.

 They recommended stopping at the black sand beach so we did as it was on the way.
 There we saw black sand(gasp!) and a bunch of turtles in the water.
 It doesn’t seem like a great beach for swimming since it’s very rocky but very good for turtle watching(and seeing black sand).